 If you have contacts, you can just wear them with a regular mask.
 I did this for years.
 A couple of years ago, I decided that since I was wearing my contacts only for snorkeling, why not just get a prescription mask instead.
 It might be a function of my exact eye problems, but I find the prescription mask to be much better than using contacts.

 I got the EVO package from Divers Direct in Key Largo as you can get different right and left prescriptions — and I have a big difference in eyes.
 The snorkel that comes with it is decent, but the Cressi (above) has a better dry valve in my opinion.

 You’ll have to install the lenses; don’t forget to scrub that coating off!

 Fins and booties

 “Snorkel” fins tend to be smaller and “dive” fins larger.
-I much prefer the dive fins for free diving and the possibility that I might get into current.
-They give you a lot more thrust.
+I prefer dive fins for free diving and the possibility that I might get into current.
+They give a lot more thrust.

 I also prefer adjustable fins that you wear booties with.
-The ones with a foot bed molded in can’t be repaired if the foot opening tears — a real problem if you are cruising remote spots.
+The ones with a molded footbed can’t be repaired if the foot opening tears — a real problem if you are cruising remote spots.

 My fins are no longer made but like everything else, newer ones are better and more comfortable.
 Unfortunately, it can be hard to find full-sized dive fins sized to fit a women’s foot (say, women’s 9 or under).
 Tusa makes great ones in their Solla line (according to friends who own them) with a full range of sizes.
 Check their website for a size chart.